 A second progressive wave?

 In October 2020, voters in Bolivia restored the “Movement for Socialism” (MAS) party to power just a year after the coup.
 In June, voters in Peru elected a rural teacher, Pedro Castillo, to be their president.
-In November, Venezuela’s ruling PSUV party won almost all state-governor races, and in Nicaragua, President Daniel Ortega was re-elected largely because of policies that favour the impoverished majority.
+In November, Venezuela’s ruling PSUV party won almost all state-governor races.
 Later in November, voters in Honduras chose Xiomara Castro, whose husband Mel Zelaya had been overthrown in a coup backed by the United States and Canada in 2009, to be their new president.

 The next test comes in Chile on Dec.
 19, when a Pinochet-loyalist, José Antonio Kast, faces a centre-left candidate, Gabriel Boric, in a second-round run-off vote.